It’s true, the world needs entrepreneurs like you… so are you wondering how to be super successful in your business?

 Interestingly, to best establish and utilize other people, a CEO must learn how to increase their own value by identifying what that is; they must understand the specific constraints of their role, and how to hire and develop others on their team that have expertise in areas that they do not have or should not take on.
 These need to be people who can be trained and trusted to make decisions and take responsibilities that free the CEO.
 Because—outdated, top down authority, where one person at the top tells everyone else what to do is no longer a viable option in the workplace of today.

-THE DILEMMA—which is an ongoing dynamic tension—until it isn’t!
+An ongoing dynamic tension—until it isn’t!

 Does this sound familiar?
 As an entrepreneur, you are the innovative founder at the top of the triangle; within you lies the knowledge and passion needed to build your specific type of business.
 You’re the spark that started it all.
 That said, if you’re doing it all and wearing all the hats within your company.
 It’s simply not sustainable.